laurakond/Stitch-Art-Guides-pp4/README.md

 - Allow the user to submit a customised tutorial request form.
 This would allow to address any individual needs of a crafter.
 - Implement comment and review features for each tutorial.
 - Develop an in depth user participation and use of the website by providing an ability to share or sell their own craft projects.
 This includes allowing the user to submit their project photos, titles, author’s name, and so on.
+- Filter tutorial drop down menu in the edit tutorial page in order to show just that tutorial's future dates for picking from.
+Currently this feature is being handled by applying different notificaitons to to the user once they enter edit booking page.

 [Return to Table of Contents](#table-of-contents)